maysie0110/CG/FinalProject/README.md

 ## Coding environment
 Microsoft Visual Studio 2019

+## Require package
+Python
+OpenCV
+Numpy
+PIL

 ## Compiling method
 1. Clone the repo into your local machine or download a zip file of the entire project.
-2. After cloning or extracting the zip file, in HW5\src folder, you should find a project file HW5.sln.
+2. After cloning or extracting the zip file, in 2DImageDeformation folder, run the python file.
-3. Open HW5.sln (solution file) in Visual Studio.
-4. Build the solution.
-Once build completed, you should see HW4.exe executable file in the same directory.
-5. Finally, run HW5.exe executable file.
-Make sure input file is also in the same directory.
-It will produce output images in the same folder.
+3. Make sure you have all the required packages installed.
+The input test image is located in test/ folder.
+The image file is hardcode in the project, so if you want to change the input image, you have to change it in _2DImageDeformation.py file.
+5. The output image will be in the same folder (test/)